kvarak/dnd/docs/_Rules/skills.md

 <details>
   <summary>Gemcutting</summary>
   <div markdown="1">
   The skill to shape stone, minerals or gemstones into decorative designs.
 This does not include the setting of stones into jewelry, which is done by a finesmith.
 A skilled gemcutter can improve the value of raw gemstones.
-When performing your craft and determining the final value of your crafted gem, select one of the following benefits. reduce the cost of raw materials by 90%, your daily progress is x5 for this item or gain Expertise on checks to create the item.
+When performing your craft and determining the final value of your crafted gem, select one of the following benefits. reduce the cost of raw materials by 90%, your daily progress is x5 for this item or gain <b>Expertise</b> on checks to create the item.
   </div>
 </details>